ConalCosgrove/imsee/README.md

   - Add preferences

 # Env Variables:
+  - refocusUrl: {String} Url of refocus instance to connect to (ending in /v1)
   - token: {String} - refocus API token (required)
-  - toExclude: {Array} - names of any properties to exclude from displaying in tables ie. ['apiLinks', 'owner']
+  - toExclude: {Array} - names of any properties to exclude from displaying in tables ie. ["apiLinks", "owner","settings"]
     - Note - excluding 'settings' and 'sharedContext' will remove them from the room and settings table respectively but their data will still be available if their specific button is selected.